mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 ## 5 Receiving Notifications {#notifications}

-You can receive a notification when new feedback lands in the inbox or when a reporter replies to their feedback.
+You can receive a notification when new feedback lands in **Inbox** or when a reporter replies to their feedback.
 To receive notifications, do as follows:

 1. Watch the app on the [Settings](/developerportal/collaborate/general-settings/) page after you open it in the Developer Portal.
 2. Go to Feedback again.